CBS to host Golden Globes in 2024

 CBS is hosting the Golden Globes live in 2024 for the first time, CBS Entertainment announced in a statement on Friday.

-George Cheeks, president and chief executive officer of CBS, said in a statement that "the Globes adds an exciting new dimension."
+"Live entertainment and sports have been, and will always be, a hallmark of CBS, and the Globes adds an exciting new dimension to our first quarter schedule this year," George Cheeks, president and chief executive officer of CBS, said in a statement.

 This is the first time the Golden Globes will air on CBS, following the end of a long-time partnership with NBC.
-Scandals and boycotts had knocked the award show off television in 2022, when a Los Angeles Times investigation found that the Hollywood Foreign Press Association (HFPA), which used to organize the awards, had no Black members.
+Scandals and boycotts had knocked the award show off television in 2022, when a Los Angeles Times investigation found that the Hollywood Foreign Press Association, which then organized the awards, had no Black members.

-Many stars and studios boycotted the show as other allegations of ethical improprieties surfaced in the then Hollywood Foreign Press Association-owned award ceremony.
+Many stars and studios boycotted the show, long known for its boozy dinner-party atmosphere, as other allegations of ethical improprieties surfaced in the then Hollywood Foreign Press Association-owned award ceremony.

 The Golden Globes returned to NBC for the 2023 broadcast in a one-year deal — a make-or-break moment after the HFPA sold the award show to Todd Boehly's Eldridge Industries, dissolving the nonprofit and its membership, earlier in the year.